 [This post may contain affiliate links where we earn a small commission.
 Please see our disclosure for more information and thank you for supporting our site so we can continue to bring you awesome content for your travel inspiration!]

 Regensburg Germany might just be one of my favorite hidden gems in all of Germany.
 It’s not exactly totally off the tourist path (a lot of cruise boats stop here along the Donau River), but it is a town often skipped over by people quickly going from Munich to Nuremberg.
 And quite honestly, they are missing out one of my favorite, picturesque towns of Germany!
+So if you are wondering what to do in Regensburg in one day (or more), then I’ve got you covered!

 And ok, maybe I’m a bit biased because I now live here, but even well before I called Regensburg home, this was a town that I loved to bring family and friends to when they visited because one after another, they fell in love with it as much as I have.